IRISSIUE/scrolly-story-generator/README.md

 This project allows you to create a scrollytelling story using data from a spreadsheet.

-A scrollytelling story is a web page that scrolls text down a web page while other content (such as images, maps, or videos), remain "sticky" and stays in the same position on the page.
+A scrollytelling story scrolls text down a web page while other content (such as images, maps, or videos), remain "sticky" and stay in the same position on the page.
 The sticky content changes as the user scrolls, to illustrate the current step in the story being told.

 This project contains a sample [Scrolly Story](https://irissiue.github.io/scrolly-story-generator/) that you can use as a starting point to create your own.

 # How to Create Your Own Scrolly Story

-Scrolly Stories can be created either from a [Google Sheet](https://docs.google.com/spreadsheets/d/17sHlHcOilG9UmRju8YDGx4bRMIDpQ5Bpfzc0QI-Np6c) linked to your project, or a CSV file of the same format that is uploaded into your GitHub repository.
-It will be easier to develop your story if you start from a Google Sheet, because you can edit the google sheet and then refresh the story and you'll see your changes right away.
-To see changes from a CSV file, you'll need to update your git repository with the CSV file before you can see your changes.
-It is recommended that you develop your story from a Google Sheet, and when it is ready, upload a CSV file for the final version so that all your data is in a single place (the GitHub repository).
+Scrolly Stories can be created from a [Google Sheet](https://docs.google.com/spreadsheets/d/17sHlHcOilG9UmRju8YDGx4bRMIDpQ5Bpfzc0QI-Np6c) linked to your project (and eventually, from a CSV file uploaded to GitHub).
+Editing the google sheet allows you to refresh the web page and see your changes right away.

 ## Overview